Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 There might also be rental car rules in the other country, or driving rules.
 For example, in Switzerland you need to have an autoroute sticker on your car.
 Otherwise, you have to stay on secondary roads.
 You can buy the sticker at the post office or any border stop.

 Can you rent a car in France at 18?
-At what age can you rent a car in France?
+How old do you have to be to rent a car in France?
+What's the minimum age to rent a car in France?

-The driving age in France is 18 but not the age for renting a car.
-Usually, the rental car age limit is 25, although some agencies may let you rent a car at 21.
+The driving age is 18 but the car rental age in France is usually 25, although some agencies may let you rent a car at 21.

 How much is a France rental car?
 Is it expensive to rent a car in France?